As a legion of fans

 |

-label-mates the Allman Brothers and Marshall Tuckers long guitar jams, Wet
+contrast to label-mates the Allman Brothers and Marshall Tuckers long guitar

-Willie was steeped in sweaty, good-time R&B- a potent gumbo of soulful rock and funky
+jams, Wet Willie was steeped in sweaty, good-time R&B- a potent gumbo of soulful rock

 The band went on to release six albums for Capricorn, including Drippin